disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 Don't be fooled - although we had Smithy files as the input and Scala files as the output, the really important part was getting from the Smithy model to the **Service and Schema instances** representing it.
 The Dynamic module of smithy4s provides a way to **do this at runtime**.

-And the runtime part? **It's the same as before!** The Service and Schema interfaces are identical regardless of the static/dynamic usecase, and so are the interpreters[^1].
+And the runtime part, where the interpreter runs? **It's the same as before!** The Service and Schema interfaces are identical regardless of the static/dynamic usecase, and so are the interpreters[^1].

 ## Loading a dynamic model